QuakeMigrate/QuakeMigrate/docs/installation.rst

 .. code-block:: bash
     conda env create -f environment.yml
     conda activate quakemigrate
-    conda install pyqt

-Where we also install the Qt backend, required for making QuakeMigrate figures.

 Finally, you can install the package (making sure your environment is activated) by running: